bbglab/intogen-plus/docs/source/methods_driver_discovery.rst

-To create the database of genomic coordinates of Pfam domains we followed the next steps: i) we gathered the first and last amino acid positions of all Pfam domains for canonical transcripts (VEP.101) from BioMart; ii) for each Pfam domain we mapped the first and last amino acid positions into genomic coordinates using TransVar --using GRCh38 as reference genome--; iii) we discarded Pfam domains failing to map either
+To create the database of genomic coordinates of Pfam domains we followed the next steps: i) we gathered the first and last amino acid positions of all Pfam domains for MANE transcripts (VEP.111) from BioMart; ii) for each Pfam domain we mapped the first and last amino acid positions into genomic coordinates using TransVar --using GRCh38 as reference genome--; iii) we discarded Pfam domains failing to map either